Beehive in a UK apiary

 • Any withdrawal period / honey handling notes

-Printable PDFs: grab the checklists and summaries on Free Downloads, and keep your veterinary medicine records up to date via Veterinary Medicine Records.
+Printable PDFs: grab the checklists and summaries on Free Downloads, and keep your veterinary medicine records up to date so you are recording treatments properly alongside your monitoring notes.

 Often late summer / early autumn after supers are removed, because varroa levels then can heavily affect the winter bee generation.
+In practice, many beekeepers focus on the August treatment period and September follow-up.
 Monitoring helps confirm what your colonies need.

 Most UK beekeepers plan some form of varroa control each year, but the exact approach depends on monitoring, colony conditions and local guidance.